pry/pry/README.markdown

 * Gist integration
 * Navigation around state (`cd`, `ls` and friends)
 * Runtime invocation (use Pry as a developer console or debugger)
-* Exotic object support (BasicObject instances, IClasses, ...)
+* Exotic object support (BasicObject ins
+* tances, IClasses, ...)
-* A Powerful and flexible command system
-* Ability to view and replay history
+* A Powerful and flexible command system* Ability to view and replay history

 * Many convenience commands inspired by IPython, Smalltalk and other advanced REPLs
+* A wide-range number of [plugins](https://github.com/pry/pry/wiki/Available-plugins) that provide remote sessions, full debugging functionality, and more.

 Pry also aims to be more than an IRB replacement; it is an attempt to bring REPL driven programming to the Ruby language.
 It is